 With so much content flooding our feeds during the holidays, it can be tough to rise above the social media marketing madness!
 But there are a few key strategies that can help brands and influencers cut through the noise and reach their target audience for the best sales of the year.

-Here’s how social media marketers should specifically prepare for the holiday rush…
+Here’s how social media marketers should specifically prepare for (and survive!) the holiday rush…

 Create a detailed and specific plan for every stage of your influencer marketing campaign from your target demographic to your eventual sales goals.